JEnoch/ROS2-playground/zenoh-csharp-tests/README.md

 ### Ros2Teleop

-A simple teleop client publishing Twists via zenoh, bridged to ROS2.
+A simple teleop client publishing Twists and to subscribing to Logs via zenoh, bridged to ROS2.

  1. Start the turtlesim:
       ```bash